doguma/Cortado/README.md

 # CORTADO
-- Simple managing platform that helps retail stores to set scheduling and inventory checkups.
-Facilitates manager-employee interaction by creating a platform with a web service.
+- Simple managing platform that helps small stores to set up scheduling and inventory checkups.
+Facilitates manager-employee interaction by creating a co-platform based on a web service.

 ## signup process